Brax-1/SymblAPI/Readme.md

-# NextJS Boilerplate
+# Sentinel

-An opinionated boilerplate to kickstart projects using NextJS
+Webapp to the moon. 🌙

 **Features**